Faith and state are a powerful mix for India's Modi

 Hinduism may not be India's official religion — yet.
 But, today, it is normal for the faith to sanctify and support the state and its officials.
 For many Indians, Republic Day will now be an afterthought.

 Mihir Sharma is a Bloomberg Opinion columnist.
-A senior fellow at the Observer Research Foundation in New Delhi, he is author of "Restart: The Last Chance for the Indian Economy."
+A senior fellow at the Observer Research Foundation in New Delhi, he is the author of 'Restart: The Last Chance for the Indian Economy.'

 Disclaimer: This article first appeared on Bloomberg, and is published by special syndication arrangement.